 Zsuzsanna Wirth – journalist, editor

 Zsuzsanna started her journalistic carreer at Origo, where she spent ten years at the news desk, covering and investigating various political and social issues as well as corruption and organized crime.
-She was awarded the Prize for Quality Journalism three times, and is also a special awards winner of the Gőbölyös József Soma Foundation.
 She worked for the Hungarian editions of Forbes and Marie Claire.
-She has worked at Direkt36 as a journalist since 2016, and as an editor since 2022.
+She has been workign at Direkt36 as a journalist since 2016, and as an editor since 2022.
 In 2022, she studied OSINT techniques as an OCCRP Research Fellow.
+She was awarded the Prize for Quality Journalism three times.
+In 2023, she received the László Szente-Prize, and together with Kamilla Marton she also won the Transparency-Soma award for her series of articles exposing the hidden situation of hospital-acquired infections.
 She teaches journalism at ELTE’s media department.

 Péter Nádori – COO